footcricket05/DDoSWatch/README.md

-Here is a review and update of the README based on the listed project files, your work progress, and relevant details:

----

 # DDoSWatch 🚨🌐

 A robust **DDoS Protection System** for cloud-hosted websites, utilizing machine learning and cloud infrastructure like **AWS** to detect and mitigate Distributed Denial of Service (DDoS) attacks.